Markov chain: Continuous-time Markov process with general state space

+Or, if no probability measure $P$ has been specified, the above equation defines a measure $P^x:=P(\cdot\mid X_0=x)$ on $\sigma(X_s:s\geq 0)$ under which the process $X$ started in $x$ is a Markov process by construction.

+In other words, Markov processes can be defined either as stochastic processes $X$ on a filtered probability space, or indirectly in terms of a transition semigroup (i.e., the transition probabilities of the process), which induces a probability space under which $X$ has the Markov property.

 Properties

 Two states are said to communicate with each other if both are reachable from one another by a sequence of transitions that have positive probability.
 This is an equivalence relation which yields a set of communicating classes.
 A class is closed if the probability of leaving the class is zero.
 A Markov chain is irreducible if there is one communicating class, the state space.